Bryntum

 Now if you click one of the buttons, the time range view will change.

 We’ve completed our basic Frappe Gantt chart, but the process was a little tedious and the library is a bit buggy.
-Now let’s create a Gantt chart using our Bryntum Gantt component for comparison.
+Now let’s create a Gantt chart using our Bryntum Gantt JavaScript component for comparison.

 Creating a Gantt chart using Bryntum